Axway/api-builder-docs/content/en/docs/release_notes/ennis.md

 ## Release notes

-* #5643: The amplify builder CLI now supports filtering when downloading the API Catalog.
+* #5643: The Amplify Builder CLI now supports filtering when downloading the API Catalog.
 * #6092: Previously, APIs would be sorted and bound in an inconsistent order based on the load order and `sort` property, Node.js version, and other factors.
 Now, APIs will be always bound in a consistent order.
 Removed the explicit maximum supported Node.js version limitation.
 See deprecation {{% deprecation/link D037 %}}.
 * #6121: Previously, on server startup the application's API Key was logged at the 'info' log level.
 Now, the API Key is logged at the 'debug' log level.
 * #6126: Previously, Amplify Builder CLI fetched from the API Catalog all the available catalog items.
 Now, the CLI fetches only the items with API type.